Opinion: Lupus No Longer Seen As Complete Contraindication to Oral Contraceptive Use

 - Positive pregnancy test

-The SELENA trial, however, is not generalizible to all women with SLE due to the rather extensive exclusion criteria.
+The SELENA trial, however, was not generalizible to all women with SLE due to the rather extensive exclusion criteria.
 In the SELENA oral contraceptive trial, oral contraceptive use was similar to placebo in terms of disease flares.

 “Should oral contraceptives be prescribed in SLE?
 In the last five years we have come a long way.The answer today is frequently ‘yes,’ whereas before, the answer was almost always never.” – Michelle Petri, MD